-You can bring your SSC and your birth certificate.
+You can bring your Social Security Card and your birth certificate.
 Though some banks may not require the formal documents as proof, but better safe than sorry.

-Parents are ask to sign for, or co-sign if you are under the age of 18.
+Parents are required to co-sign if you are under the age of 18.
 It may vary from bank to bank.

 Your partner or spouse:

 If you are opening a joint bank account, you will need all account owners present.
 Each party should bring all of the above information as well.

 This may vary depending upon the bank, but a typical opening deposit amount would be around $25 to $50.
 You will need to deposit a sum of money into the new bank account on that day.